Updated: Nov 9, 2022

 Try changing the pitch and tone of it to some extent.

-Just don't force yourself to have your voice reach a certain pitch and tone because it's definitely not worth it if you damage your voice box in the process.
+Don't force yourself to have your voice reach a certain pitch and tone because it's not worth it if you damage your voice box in the process.

 3. Using Empathy